rivernews/iriversland2-spa/README.md

 # Iriversland2-spa
 The frontend of my personal website.
+The whole project is constructed by 3 repositories:
+- **[Iriversland2 SPA](https://github.com/rivernews/iriversland2-spa)**: (this repository) the frontend code base, using Angular.
+- **[Iriversland2 Backend API](https://github.com/rivernews/iriversland2-api)**: the backend RESTful API in Django.
+- **[Iriversland2 Kubernetes](https://github.com/rivernews/iriversland2-kubernetes)**: infrastructure as code provisioning the Kubernetes cluster for the backend server.

 ## How to run